Koçgiri (tribe): History

-Some scholars state that they may be, at least partly, of Turkic ancestry.
-Some of them describe themselves as ethnic Turks that has been Kurdified.

 Ottoman tax records in the 1360-1370's mention the name of Koçgiri, indicating that a so named region or tribe paid their taxes to the Ottomans.

 They are known to have initiated the Koçgiri rebellion that occurred in March 1921, during the Turkish War of Independence.
 About 5,000 rebels, including Sunni tribes having joined the uprising later, fought against the Grand National Assembly.
 They were defeated on 17 June.